AlexandroTellez/AlexandroTellez/README.md

 - **Frameworks and Technologies:** Spring Boot, React, FastAPI, PostgreSQL, MongoDB
 - **Tools and Development Environments:** VS Code, pgAdmin, Git, Docker
 - **Methodologies:** Agile, RESTful API Development
-- **Other Interests:** Big Data, Machine Learning (in the process of learning), DevOps, and Cloud Infrastructure (in the process of learning).
+- **Other Interests:** Big Data, Machine Learning (in the process of learning), DevOps and Cloud Infrastructure (in the process of learning).

 ## 🌱 Featured Projects